-Dragon, the reusable spacecraft developed by SpaceX, splashed down in the Pacific Ocean On Sunday, March 19 as anticipated.
+Dragon, the reusable spacecraft developed by SpaceX, splashed down in the Pacific Ocean on Sunday, March 19, as anticipated.

-The launch of the resupply mission to the ISS was SpaceX's first from NASA's iconic LC-39A pad, which had been used for the Apollo mission to moon in 1969.
+The launch of the resupply mission to the ISS was SpaceX's first from NASA's iconic LC-39A pad, which had been used for the Apollo mission to the moon in 1969.

 However, the unmanned Dragon capsule encountered a glitch on its way to the ISS, but finally docked at the ISS on Feb.
 24 after the delay.

 The Dragon has now journeyed back to Earth, splashing into the Pacific Ocean in the process.
 The cargo craft splashed down off the coast of Baja California.
 The space capsule was retrieved easily from there by a recovery team.
 The capsule left the ISS early on Sunday morning.
 It was released by astronauts Shane Kimbrough and Thomas Pesquet via a robotic arm.

 The Dragon's splashdown occurred at 10:48 a.m.
 EDT, and SpaceX confirmed the capsule's arrival via Twitter post.

 Some of the materials inside the Dragon will be removed and delivered to NASA immediately.
 The capsule will head back to McGregor, Texas where SpaceX's research facility is located.
 Here, the rest of the cargo from the spacecraft will be recovered.

 Innumerable types of space research are being conducted on the ISS.
 Some of the materials sent back to Earth via the Dragon will undoubtedly shed light on the progress of these important studies.